 Perimeter College 1991 graduate

 Earned bachelor’s degree at Georgia State University

-“The Arts and Humanities degree I received from Perimeter College prepared me for success in the employment I received just after graduating … and for my current success as an entrepreneur.”
+“The associate degree I received from Perimeter College in the journalism pathway prepared me for success in the employment I received just after graduating … and for my current success as an entrepreneur.”

 Perimeter College 2013 graduate

 “Perimeter College remains a place of inestimable value in my heart.
 I was lucky to start my academic life at Perimeter, where professors such as Debra Denzer provided me not only with the tools necessary to be a successful student, but also with the love, compassion, kindness and understanding that I was not going to find anywhere else.
 Perimeter felt like home, and the professors felt like a family to me.
 I strongly believe that my success would have not happened if I did not begin my road at Perimeter College.
 As I am getting ready to finish the French literature doctorate program at Johns Hopkins University (expected fall 2017) and hopefully become a French and Spanish languages and literatures professor, my dream remains to return and teach at Perimeter College.”

 Completed doctorate in fall 2017 at Johns Hopkins University